Mechanical Injuries: Abrasions, Bruises, Incised and Stab Wounds

 Defensive wounds are the autopsy's record of the victim fighting back.
 Classical sites are the palmar surface of the hand (incised wound from grabbing the blade), the medial side of the forearm (incised wound from a raised arm warding off a blow), and the fingertips (incised or stab wounds where the victim tried to disarm the attacker).
 The presence of defensive wounds is among the strongest single arguments against a suicide claim.
 The absence of defensive wounds in a stab-homicide case is itself a finding: the victim was incapacitated, restrained, or attacked from behind.

 Ante-mortem versus post-mortem differentiation runs through every injury described above and is the question the trial court will ask most often.
 The vital reaction is the macroscopic and histological signature of an injury sustained during life.
 Macroscopically: haemorrhage at the wound base, swelling of the margins, retraction of edges (the gap of an incised wound widens because living skin is under tension).
-Histologically: leukocyte infiltration begins within minutes and is established by 30 to 60 minutes after injury; fibrin deposition follows; granulation tissue appears at day three.
+Histologically: leukocyte infiltration begins within minutes (earliest PMN appearance reported from 10 to 30 minutes) but is not reliably established on standard histology until 4 to 6 hours after injury; fibrin deposition follows; granulation tissue appears at day three.
 Post-mortem injuries show none of these.
 A bruise inflicted after death produces no extravasation because the heart has stopped.
 An incised wound inflicted after death does not gape because the skin tension has resolved.
-The differentiation is one of the cornerstones of Indian forensic medicine and a near-certain FACT viva question.
+The differentiation is one of the cornerstones of Indian forensic medicine and a near-certain question in every contested injury case.